alpacahq/alpaca-py/README.md

 ## About <a name="about"></a>

 Alpaca-py provides an interface for interacting with the API products Alpaca offers.
-These API products are provided as various REST, WebSocket and SSE endpoints that allow you to do everything from streaming market data to creating your own trading apps.
+These API products are provided as various REST, WebSocket and SSE endpoints that allow you to do everything from streaming market data to creating your own investment apps.

 Learn more about the API products Alpaca offers at https://alpaca.markets.